data-dot-all/dataall/pages/code.md

 #### db

-The idea is that this package processes all requests to the RDS database for the module metadata, it can be from the Lambda API Handler, Lambda Worker or the ECS tasks.
+This package processes all requests to the RDS database for the module metadata, it can be from the Lambda API Handler, Lambda Worker or the ECS tasks.

 The package contains 2 types of classes: